 A grant from OCF’s Community Resilience Fund has now enabled the Gatehouse to carry on operating under a new model, setting up a food and drink delivery service to the vulnerably housed.
 The funding has also allowed them to move the one-to-one support online so that individuals can continue to be supported through their practical and emotional problems, which have continued or often worsened during the pandemic and lockdown.
 This can be as simple as ensuring phone credit is topped up and that someone has online access so that they can keep in touch with their networks and case workers, and feel less isolated.

-As the lockdown starts to ease the charity is looking at the health and safety implications of reopening its hub to create a takeaway service, staffed by fewer volunteers than usual so that it can operate with social distancing.
-Kat Horne explains: “Our service users are not just rough sleepers or vulnerably housed people, but also people who do feel isolated.
+As lockdowns eased the charity used the funding to manage the health and safety implications of reopening its hub to create a takeaway service, staffed by fewer volunteers than usual so that it could operate with social distancing.
+Kat Horne explains: “Our service users are not just rough sleepers or vulnerably housed people, but also people who feel isolated.
 It’s important that we re-establish, in a safe way, the sense of community that I think everybody has been missing.”
-It is likely that the takeaway service will continue for some time, even if it is possible to reopen the cafe, so as to avoid promoting large gatherings.
+It is likely that the takeaway service will continue for some time, even after the café has reopened.

 Whilst having to change the way they work so rapidly has been stressful, Kat says it is also an exciting time for The Gatehouse and its volunteers.
 “One of the things I’ve learnt from this is that we can adapt and change.
 It’s given us a chance to review our strategy, to review our funding model, and to start planning our longer-term resilience.
 We want to work as collaboratively as working remotely will allow you to do – and that’s the strength of the Oxford Homeless Movement.”